Core: Cultural Exploration & Analysis (CCEA-UH)

 Typically offered January term

-"You are what you eat."
+“You are what you eat.”
 We have all heard this truism in one form or another.
-A more productive approach follows the French gastronome Brillat-Savarin's famous statement, "Tell me what you eat, and I will tell you who you are."
+A more productive approach follows the French gastronome Brillat-Savarin’s famous statement, “Tell me what you eat, and I will tell you who you are.”
 We are how we eat, how we think about what we eat, and how we procure the foods that we eat.
 Food relates intimately to who we are as individuals and members of families and broader communities, and as a species.
 What can analysis of food teach us about the construction of meaning, order, and values in our lives?
 How do patterns in the production, distribution, and consumption of food promote social categorizations such as gender, ethnicity, religion, education, race, status, and class?
-How do scholars research local foodways in the context of global changes in systems of food production?
-What is the future of food in a world marked by increasing socio-economic inequalities and the threat of climate change?
-How we approach the question of what to eat therefore serves as a vehicle for understanding the construction of meaning and the contradictions of our adaptations to changing natural and social environments.
 This will also be a course about the bond between immigrants and street/cheap food and the significance of Abu Dhabi's many cafeterias.
 It will also be a conversation about bodies, how they move (through music/sport/work/even food), and why they move the way they move.
-We will go to art spaces, attend public lectures, and take a movement workshop with movement master Gregory Maqoma, who sees the body as an archive of collective/public memory.
-By the end of the first week, each student will identify a street-related topic they would like to explore, research, and present in the form of a three-course menu they will design as their project.
+We will go to art spaces, attend public lectures, and take a movement workshop.
+By the second week, each student will research, design and present a street-related three-course menu as their final project.

 Grading: Ugrd Abu Dhabi Graded